Brisppy/twitch-archiver/README.md

 ## Installation & Usage
 ### Installation
-Twitch Archiver can be installed via pip, setup as a docker container or installed manually.
+Twitch Archiver can be installed via pip, setup as a docker container or installed manually.\
+Make sure to read the [usage](#usage) section after installation.

 #### Installing with PIP